 Former employers include: Berlin Social Science Center (WZB, Project Group: The Internet Policy Field), Association Self-Regulation Information Economy (SRIW), Berlin Graduate School of Social Sciences (BGSS), Institute of European Politics (IEP), and the University of Potsdam (Chair of International Politics).

-Currently, I work independently on various projects.
-In case of questions or requests please contact: firstname.lastname@example.org (preferably encrypted).
+Currently, I work independently on various projects, especially in cooperation with netzpolitik.org.
+In case of questions or requests please contact: email@example.com (preferably encrypted).

 Recent insights and considerations can be followed on Twitter: @phaenomen.